Regge gravity from spinfoams: Conclusions and outlook

+It this paper we have discussed a proposal for the classical limit of Euclidean EPRL-FK and Lorentzian EPRL spinfoams truncated to an arbitrary, finite triangulation.
+We find (equation \eqref{result}) that the transition amplitudes yield the exponential of the Hamilton function of general relativity, up to corrections in $l_P^2/a$ and $\gamma$-corrections in $\gamma l_P^2/a$, in the regime

+namely in the simultaneous classical limit of large areas and flipped limit of small Barbero-Immirzi parameter, taken in the appropriate order.

+The result can be explained by observing that the Barbero-Immirzi parameter controls the strength of the geometricity constraints at the quantum level, in particular the torsionless constraint, and for $\gamma\rightarrow 0$ the first-order quantum theory reduces to an effective second-order theory similar to quantum Regge gravity.
+In turn, the classical solutions of Regge gravity found in the classical limit of large geometries satisfy the simplicial version of the Einstein equations.

+However, it is quite surprising that one does not get the correct classical limit by just varying the full spinfoam action $S=S^0+S'/\gamma$, which corresponds to looking at the large area limit with $\gamma$ fixed.
+Indeed in such regime one would get only the flat spacetime solutions \cite{Bonzom:2009hw, Hellmann:2013gva, Perini:2012nd}, and this is not compatible with the Einstein equations.
+This is suspect and seems to hint to a problem with the EPRL and FK models because, on the contrary, the variation of the full Holst action \eqref{Sintro} with respect to $e$ and $\omega$ does yield the Einstein equations.
+It means, basically, that the fluctuations of the spinfoam variables are more general than the fluctuations of $e$ and $\omega$.

+On the other hand the fact that for small Barbero-Immirzi parameter the Einstein equations seem to be correctly reproduced opens the way to some other interpretation of the result, though still very speculative.
+For example we have suggested that the mechanism behind the flipped regime could be related to the coarse-graining of the triangulation.
+Maybe the effective spinfoam amplitude for a smaller triangulation (with less 4-simplices, not smaller in the overall physical size!) renormalizes the Barbero-Immirzi parameter to smaller values.
+This interpretation of the flipped limit is not yet clear to the authors and deserves further study.

+Our analysis sheds new light on the previous calculations of the graviton propagator and other correlation functions \cite{Bianchi:2009ri,Bianchi:2011hp,Rovelli:2011kf} where similar results hold at a single 4-simplex level.
+We believe that these results on the n-point functions are now much more clear.

-It is also very interesting to remark that essentially the same continuum limit was considered by Bojowald \cite{Bojowald:2001ep} in the context of loop quantum cosmology.
-Quoting its abstract: ``\emph{standard quantum cosmology is shown to be the simultaneous limit $\gamma\rightarrow 0$, $j\rightarrow\infty$ of loop quantum cosmology}'', a strong analogy it is worth studying further.
+Interestingly, a limit resembling the one studied here was considered by Bojowald \cite{Bojowald:2001ep} in the context of loop quantum cosmology.
+Quoting the abstract: ``\emph{standard quantum cosmology is shown to be the simultaneous limit $\gamma\rightarrow 0$, $j\rightarrow\infty$ of loop quantum cosmology}''.
+It would be nice to study this analogy more in detail.

-We did not study in great detail the physical effects of i) the contributions with inconsistent orientations, and ii) the degenerate triangulations.
-In principle, these do not pose a real problem: for example, see \cite{Bianchi:2008ae} on the fate of the sign-reversed exponentials in the bulk of the triangulation, and how a coherent boundary state peaked on the appropriate intrinsic \emph{and} extrinsic curvature could be able to select the correct global orientation (see also \cite{Bianchi:2010mw}).
-In the Lorentzian setting, the issue of the wrong orientations has been intimately related to the issue of implementing causality in the spinfoam models \cite{Livine:2002rh,Oriti:2004yu,Oriti:2006wq}.
+We conclude with some comments on what we believe is still missing in the present analysis.